-The CIS Critical Security Controls are a prioritized set of actions for cybersecurity that form a defense-in-depth set of specific and actionable best practices to mitigate the most common cyber attacks.
+The CIS (Center for Internet Security) Critical Security Controls are a prioritized set of actions for cybersecurity that form a defense-in-depth set of specific and actionable best practices to mitigate the most common cyber attacks.
 A principle benefit of the CIS Controls are that they prioritize and focus on a small number of actions that greatly reduce cybersecurity risk.

 While initially developed by the SANS Institute and known as the SANS Critical Controls, the CIS Controls are now managed by the Center for Internet Security and developed by a community of experts who apply their experience as CISOs and security professionals, creating globally accepted security best practices.
 These experts come from a wide range of sectors including retail, manufacturing, healthcare, education, government agencies and defense.